 STEP 1: Identify transfers of personal data to third countries

-Before you start with any type of activities around data transfer, you will have to know where your data is.
+Before you start with any type of activity around data transfer, you will have to know where your data is.
 The EDPB advises exporters to record and map all transfers of personal data to third countries.

 Although that might prove to be a difficult task to perform, being aware of where the personal data is transferred to is essential for ensuring the equivalent level of protection.